Incorporating Customer Service Platforms Into Your Customer Service Strategy

 Organizations can determine the best next move in an interaction, then shoot targeted content to that customer at the moment they’re most likely to be receptive to it.

-CEPs function somewhat similarly to the android Data from Star Trek.
+Customer Service Platforms function somewhat similarly to the android Data from Star Trek.
 In one scene, he explains that his mental pathways grow accustomed to certain sensory input each time he interacts with someone.
 “The input is eventually anticipated,” he says, “and even missed when absent.”
 He can then engage with familiar people in more personal ways, anticipating their needs based on patterns and past information.
-While CEPs might not be sentient enough to miss customers (yet), the other similarities are pretty compelling.
+While Customer Service Platforms might not be sentient enough to miss customers (yet), the other similarities are pretty compelling.

-CEPs give companies a massive boost to keep pace with rapidly changing customer habits and preferences.
-Companies using CEPs report greater customer satisfaction, lower agent attrition, reduced customer service costs, and increased revenue compared to those that do not.
-Below are some rather cogent statistics on CEP usage.
+Customer Service Platforms give companies a massive boost to keep pace with rapidly changing customer habits and preferences.
+Companies using Customer Service Platforms report greater customer satisfaction, lower agent attrition, reduced customer service costs, and increased revenue compared to those that do not.
+Below are some rather cogent statistics on Customer Service Platform usage.

-Customer Engagement Platforms lead to greater customer satisfaction
+Customer Service Platforms lead to greater customer satisfaction

 Companies using messaging platforms report: